yottaawesome/onyx32/README.md

 ## Caveats

 It goes without saying that this project is purely for my own fun and education; it's not meant for production-level work.
-Win32 also has a huge surface area for an API, so Onyx32 is woefully incomplete in terms of features.
+Win32 also has a huge surface area for an API, and time is a limited resource for me, so Onyx32 is woefully incomplete in terms of features.
 Remember that building and maintaining quality frameworks takes serious work; if you need a GUI framework for production Win32 work, consider [wxWidgets](https://www.wxwidgets.org/).

 ## Using the library